University of Hong Kong: Student organisations

-Two officially recognised student bodies, the Hong Kong University Students' Union (HKUSU) and the Postgraduate Students Association (PGSA), give opportunities for students to participate in extracurricular activities.
-HKUSU existed in one form or another since 1912 and represents both undergraduate and postgraduate students, while its membership mainly consists of undergraduates.
-PGSA focuses on postgraduate students.
+Two officially recognised student body, formerly three, provides opportunities for postgraduate students to participate in extracurricular activities.
+The two being the Postgraduate Student Association (PGSA) and the HKU Business School Postgraduate Student Association (HKUBSPA).
+Undergraduate students participate in student societies registered with the university's Co-Curricular Support Office (CCSO).

+The Hong Kong University Students' Union (HKUSU) existed as an officially recognised student body, which represented both undergraduate and postgraduate students, with a majority of its members being undergraduate students.
+It was established in 1912.
+The union ceased to be officially recognised by the university after passing a motion in memorial to a deceased assailant who attacked and severely stabbed a police officer on the street during the heights of the protests in 2021, and was later dissolved.
+Prior to its dissolution, the HKUSU offered more than a hundred student societies for students.
+Student societies are now registered with the university's CCSO.

-HKUSU offers more than a hundred clubs and associations for students.
-This organisation is renowned amongst student activists, having been the main driving force behind evicting a chancellor in recent years.
-There was controversy when the head of the union, Ayo Chan, said that some of the protesters involved in the Tiananmen Square massacre had acted irrationally.
-Many students thought his remarks were offensive and he was ousted by a vote in under one week.
-The Postgraduate Students Association represents the university's postgraduate students.
+This organisation was renowned amongst student activists, having been the main driving force behind evicting a vice-chancellor in recent years.
+There were controversies in 2011 when the President of the union, Ayo Chan, remarked that some of the protesters involved in the 1989 Tiananmen Square protests and massacre had acted irrationally.
+Many students believe his remarks to be offensive and subsequently ousted the President by a vote in under one week.

 Study abroad programme

 Through the Exchange Buddy Program, students from abroad can choose to be matched with local students whom they can correspond with before they arrive in Hong Kong.
 These local students greet the visiting students upon arrival at the airport, help them to settle into student residence and offer advice and support during their stay.

 Every year, over 1,000 undergraduates participate in exchange programmes.
 As part of their HKU degree, they study at universities spanning 40 countries around the world with the support of the University Grants Committee, University of Hong Kong Foundation for Educational Development and Research, Hongkong Bank Foundation, UBC Alumni Association (Hong Kong), Dr. Lee Shiu Scholarships for Hong Kong and South-East Asia Academic Exchange, Shell (Hong Kong) Limited, C. V. Starr Scholarship Fund, and others.
 The university welcomes a similar number of students from those 340 partner universities onto the HKU campus to study each year.
+HKU is also a member of the Laidlaw Scholars programme which provides funding for undergraduates to conduct research abroad, either independently or at another university in the network such as University College London and University of Leeds.